 Friendship and Love, how do you teach this to a child?
-Have you ever noticed children pay attention to everything you do and say, even if you think they are not listening.
+Have you ever noticed children pay attention to everything you do and say, even if you think they are not listening?
 So I guess one of the answers would have to be, by example.
 The book “Slippers for Hannah” is a great example of friendship and love.

 Kids learn from example

 In “Slippers for Hannah,” Hannah is a sweet little gold and brown chicken.
 She lives on my farm in the heart of Idaho.
 Hannah’s very good friend is Harold the rooster.
 (They are good friends in real life.)
 Harold and Hannah both live in a pen of furry friends here on my farm.
 They are like a family and all get along very well.
 Each animal has such a cute personality that shines in the story.

 In the story, when Hannah has a problem, Harold and all of the animals work together to help her solve it.
 They all want Hannah to be happy.
 So they join together and come up with a solution.

 I love to hear the responses of the children as we read the story.
 They come up with thought-provoking solutions of their own.
 I love to hear the giggles as we read the book.
 The best part is the laughter of the children at the end of the story on the very last page.
 The picture is an original picture

 Kids Love Pictures